 sexual violence prevention project

-We offer free, high quality sexual violence prevention workshops in schools and youth groups across Edinburgh.
-As part of Rape Crisis Scotland’s National Prevention Network, we use their Preventing Sexual Violence pack which is delivered by rape crisis centres in schools across Scotland.
+ERCC offers free, high quality sexual violence prevention education to 11 – 25 year olds in schools, youth groups and other youth settings in Edinburgh City, East, Mid and West Lothian.
+We do so as part of Rape Crisis Scotland’s National Prevention Network, using the Preventing Sexual Violence pack which is delivered by Rape Crisis centres in schools across Scotland.

 We work with young people to hear their views on sexual violence and what can be done to change it.
 In 2015 we published research on this as part of the Scottish Young People Create Change Network.
 We have also championed creative participation work in this area with young people.